tapir-test/tapir-website/_docs/execution/JUnit5.md

 historical test results as well as a web UI for viewing test reports, tracking failures, and so on.

-There are a couple of additional plugins which are based on the JUnit 4 API, like *Test In Progress* which visualizes the current test execution progress.

-In general all the frameworks and tools which are compatible to JUnit 4 are compatible to <i>tapir</i> as well.
+In general all the frameworks and tools which are compatible to JUnit 5 are compatible to <i>tapir</i> as well.